Terms of Trade

 13.1 In this clause financing statement, financing change statement, security agreement, and security interest has the meaning given to it by the PPSA.

-13.2 Upon assenting to these terms and conditions in writing the Client acknowledges and agrees that these terms and conditions constitute a security agreement for the purposes of the PPSA and creates a security interest in all Goods and/or collateral (account) – being a monetary obligation of the Client to SCJ for Services – that have previously been supplied and that will be supplied in the future by SCJ to the Client.
+13.2 Upon assenting to these terms and conditions in writing the Client acknowledges and agrees that these terms and conditions constitute a security agreement for the purposes of the PPSA and creates a security interest in all Materials and/or collateral (account) – being a monetary obligation of the Client to SCJ for Works – that have previously been supplied and that will be supplied in the future by SCJ to the Client.

 13.3 The Client undertakes to:

-(a) promptly sign any further documents and/or provide any further information (such information to be complete, accurate and up-to-date in all respects) which SCJ may reasonably require to;
+(a) promptly sign any further documents and/or provide any further information (such information to be complete, accurate and up-to-date in all respects) which SCJ may reasonably require to:

 (i) register a financing statement or financing change statement in relation to a security interest on the Personal Property Securities Register;